-Every Sunday morning, millions of Christians throughout the world, ride, drive, or walk down to a local building, to join other Christians in what is commonly known as a "worship service".
-(Saturday or Sunday evening services are also fairly common).
+Every Sunday morning, Christians all over the world make their way to a local building to join other Christians in what is commonly known as a "worship service".
 Although some services take place in other settings, the majority are conducted in buildings designed specifically for that purpose.

-The church has drifted so far from the original blueprint, that there is little resemblance between what takes place now, and what took place when James headed up the church in Jerusalem, and Paul was busy planting churches and training new believers.
-To start with, there never was a building especially designed to be a "church", and the entire proceeding were not designed and led by the "clergy".
+To begin with, there never was a building especially designed to be a "church" and the entire proceeding were not designed and led by the "clergy".
 As said by Steve Atkerson, graduate of Mid-America Baptist Theological Seminary, who resigned from the traditional pastorate to begin working with churches that wished to follow apostolic traditions in their church practice.

 The church meetings revealed in the NT were interactive, informal and small.
 Simplicity was the rule of the house-church meetings.
-Somewhere along the line (about the time of Roman Emperor Constantine's Edict of Milan) we moved out of homes and into awe-inspiring, majestic "sanctuaries" (which formally belonged to pagan religions).
+Somewhere along the line (about the time of Roman Emperor Constantine's Edict of Milan) we moved out of homes and into awe-inspiring, majestic "sanctuaries".
 We exchanged interaction and mutual encouragement for monologue.
 Intimacy was lost as the masses gathered in huge lecture halls called cathedrals.
 Informality gave way to liturgy, pomp and ceremony.
 Church meetings became a spectator sport with the congregation watching a performance by the spiritually elite.
 In such an atmosphere, fulfilling 1 Corinthians 14:26 became increasingly difficult.
 About all that could still be fulfilled was Ephesians 5:19b and Col 3:16b, so "worship" became the primary focus of these performance shows.

-Additionally, if you consider that the New Testament Christians meetings were never called a "worship service", simply because they did not gather together for corporate worship (nor to hear a sermon), we are forced to the tragic conclusion that much of the modern church has little or no idea why it exists at all, or what it is meant to do.
+Additionally, if you consider that the New Testament Christians meetings were never called "worship services", simply because they did not gather together for corporate worship (nor to hear a sermon), one is forced to the conclusion that much of the modern church has little or no idea why it exists at all or what it is meant to do.
 Much less how the meetings are supposed to be structured and who they are supposed to be led by.

-Chapter II - Where The Early Church Met
+Chapter II - Where Did The Early Church Meet?

 We are so accustomed to 'doing church' in buildings that virtually have no other function, that we forget that the ekklesia, or early church met exclusively in people's homes.
 In support of this, there is a distinct lack of evidence for formal public church buildings before Constantine made public Christian worship legal.
-What makes it worse is the fact that they were modeled on the Roman Basilica - the architectural style of which can be traced back to the temple of the Egyptian God Amun-Re.
+Additionally, the style of many of the grand churches he and others built (nave, apse etc.) were modeled on the Roman Basilica - the architectural style of which can be traced back to the temple of the Egyptian God Amun-Re..
 HERE

 Chapter IV - Is The Church Supposed To Be a Largely Spectator Event?